 I will give her to you as wife.
 Foolish Saul treated his daughter as property.

 VERSE 18.
 David said to Saul, “Who am I, and what is my life, or my father’s family in Israel, that I should be son-in-law to the king?”

 VERSE 19.
 But at the time when Merab, Saul’s daughter, should have been given to David, she was given to Adriel the Meholathite as wife.

 VERSE 20.
 Michal, Saul’s daughter, loved David; and they told Saul, and the thing pleased him.

 VERSE 21.
 Saul said, I will give her to him, that she may be a snare to him, and that the hand of the Philistines may be against him.
 Therefore Saul said to David, “You shall today be my son-in-law a second time.”

 Saul said, I will give her to him.
-Foolish Saul also treated his daughter Michal as property.
+Foolish Saul treats his daughter as property.